 Due to the size and complexity of the watershed, as well as resource scarcity, CRISP partners also sought to prioritize specific geographic areas for action.
 They ranked sub-watersheds based on:

 - data from the Intertwine Alliance’s Regional Conservation Strategy;

 - existing partner participation; and

-The findings of this assessment were considered alongside additional factors including partner investments and engagement resulted in the establishment of four priority areas within the Clackamas River watershed.
+The findings of this assessment were considered alongside additional factors including partner investments and engagement, and resulted in the establishment of four priority areas within the Clackamas River watershed.

-Action plans created for each of the four priority areas were based on land use, the likelihood of invasive species introduction, survey and control needs, and restoration opportunities.
+Partners created action plans for each of the four priority areas based on land use, the likelihood of invasive species introduction, survey and control needs, and restoration opportunities.
 These priority area action plans collectively form the Clackamas River Invasive Species Management Plan, which was completed in 2015.
 This plan outlines a clear and objective approach to managing invasive species in the Clackamas River watershed.

 Funding the Plan

 In order to implement the management plan, the CRISP sought funding to treat invasive weeds within the Clackamas River Basin.
 In 2016, the CRISP secured $431,250 in grant funding through Portland General Electric’s Clackamas River Hydroelectric Project Mitigation and Enhancement Fund to support implementation over the next five years.
 In 2020, CRISP received a second round of this funding for $258,192.